KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 .. .. versionremoved:: 25.12
-   With introduction of the KDDockWidgets this function from QtWidget is not needed anymore as the window can now be freely arranged in any orientation.
+   With the introduction of the KDDockWidgets this function from QtWidget is not needed anymore as the window can now be freely arranged in any orientation.

    .. _view-dock_area_orientation: